·

 Mega Don Quixote

-Next to the mall is a Mega Don Quixote nearby, about a 10 minute walk away if you take into consideration getting lost.
+Next to the mall is a Mega Don Quixote, about a 10 minute walk away if you take into consideration getting lost.
 Mega Donki is a giant discount store, maybe similar to Big Lots?
 They have basically everything, including big appliances, clothes, makeup, home goods, toys, etc.

 It’s also unbelievably noisy.
 There’s little video screens playing ads on every aisle, as well as the piped-in music blasting throughout.
 Here’s a video clip showing what it’s like: